ranjankumar03/100-days-of-code/log.md

 **Today's Progress**: Coded for 51 minutes.
 Still at 75% on WEb Dev course.

 **Thoughts**: Had to resolve some issues with MongoDB not shutting down correctly(my bad).

+### Day 79: April 26th, 2017

+**Today's Progress**: Coded for 157 minutes.
+Now at 77% on Web Dev course.
+Had to do some debugging today.
+I made some silly errors like writing "POSTS" for the type of request instead of "POST" and also including an extra ";" or "="

+**Thoughts**: This back-end section is going to take longer than the front-end section.